Lathe26/AD9106_AWG/README.md

 Extended comments:
 - Frequency is rounded *down* to the nearest multiple of 10.73 Hz.
 Thus, if the on-screen setting is 21 Hz then the output is actually 10.73 Hz while 22 Hz on-screen generates 21.46 Hz output.
 - SAWC is displayed as 6 bits instead of as a decimal value of 0-63.
 For sawtooth up and down, the waveform's period is SAWC \* 91.0 usec, or more precisely is SAWC \* 16384 / (180 MHz).
 The exception is that SAWC = 0 acts as the value 64, thus the period is 5.825 msec.
 For triangle, the period is 2x as long.
+- SRAM waveforms are loaded from the device's internal FLASH.
+There are 3 waveforms to choose from.
+They are prepopulated from the factory but are can be overwritten by sending arbitrary waveform data to the device over USB.
-- SRAM predefined waveforms are sum of 1, 2, or 3 sine waves, respectively.
+- From the factory, the SRAM waveforms are sum of 1, 2, or 3 sine waves, respectively.
 Variable x ranges from 0 to 360 degrees but in 4096 increments to produce 1 full cycle that fills the AD9106's SRAM.
     - SRAM 0 is the formula $`sin(x)`$
     - SRAM 1 is the formula $`sin(x) + sin(2x)`$
     - SRAM 2 is the formula $`sin(x) + sin(2x) + sin(3x)`$
 - The SA and SP values are 16-bit values but only the top 12-bits are used.
-Thus, SA and SP are the start and stop sample numbers multiplied by 16 (aka, left shifted by 4 bits).
-To playback the entire SRAM contents without any added pauses, set SA to 0000, SP to FFFF, and Mod CYC to 0x1000.
+Thus, SA and SP are the start and stop sample numbers multiplied by 16 (aka, left shifted by 4 bits).  - To playback the entire SRAM contents without any added pauses, set SA to 0000, SP to FFFF, and Mod CYC to 0x1000.
 - Mod CYC defines the pattern period, which is (Mod CYC) / (180 MHz).
 For example, if Mod CYC is 0x1000, then the period is 22.7555 usec or 43.945 KHz.
 - Odd behavior has been observed when some setting are set to 0, when the STD (start delay) is longer than the Pattern Period, and other unusual settings.
 - Most of the settings that affect each mode are displayed on their respective screens.
 However, a handful of settings from one mode can affect another mode.
 For example, Phase can be set in one mode and affect ChispDDS mode.